raveberry/raveberry/README.md

 Raveberry is a multi user music server that allows democratic selection of songs.

 It provides an intuitive interface for requesting songs and changing their order according to the rating that users have made.
-It supports Youtube, Spotify and local files as sources for music.
+It supports Youtube, Spotify, Soundcloud and local files as sources for music.

 ![](docs/showcase.gif "Showcase Gif")